braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/custom_data/custom_attributes/nested_custom_attribute_support.md

 ## Segmentation

 You can build segments based on nested custom attributes to further target your users.
-To do so, filter your segment based on the custom attribute object, then specify the property name and associated value you want to segment on.
+To do so, filter your segment based on the custom attribute object, then specify the path to your property name and associated value you want to segment on.
+If you're not sure what that path looks like, you can [generate a schema](#generate-schema) and use the nested object explorer to have Braze populate that path for you.

+After adding a path to your property, click **Validate** to verify that the value in the path field is valid.

 ![Filtering based on a most played song custom attribute where a listener has played a song over a specified number of times][6]